AGAvila/Radio-controlled-Tank/README.md

 Hardware/electric components needed:

--Raspberry Pi Pico: It will control the vehicle
+- Raspberry Pi Pico: It will control the vehicle
--HC-06: This module will allow to comunicate with the Raspberri Pi Pico via Bluetooth.
+- HC-06: This module will allow to comunicate with the Raspberri Pi Pico via Bluetooth.
 The device use as remote must by connected to this module.
--L298N: It allow to suply power to the motors and control them.
+- L298N: It allow to suply power to the motors and control them.
--Motors (x2)
+- Motors (x2)
--9V battery: It is used to power the motors
+- 9V battery: It is used to power the motors
--Powerbank: It is used to power the Raspberri Pi Pico
+- Powerbank: It is used to power the Raspberri Pi Pico